po-studio/awestruck/README.md

 ## Prerequisites

 * Docker
-* NOTE: Docker Desktop does not easily allow for enabling IPv6, which is needed to connect to STUN.
-One fix is to use [OrbStack](https://orbstack.dev/), which let's you easily enable IPv6
+* NOTE: Docker Desktop does not easily allow for enabling IPv6, which is needed for STUN connections.
+One fix is to use [OrbStack](https://orbstack.dev/), which lets you easily enable IPv6.

 ## Getting Started